cheesent/cheesent/README.md

 2023

-Hard drives foramatted, starting the year clean with linux and some interesting proyects.
+Hard drives formatted, starting the year clean with linux and some interesting proyects.

 <!---